ring-lang/ring/marketing/pwct/README.md

 * The same component could generate different steps based on the data that we enter through data-entry forms

-This design was enough to attract a few thouands of developers until 2009
+This design was enough to attract a few thousands of developers until 2009

 from 2009 to 2013, We improved the system with the next features